covcom/205CDE/labs/07 JavaScript Tools/worksheet.md

 Load up `js/notes.js` in Codio and run it to prove the code is fully functional.
 Make sure you understand how it works.

-1. Locate the orange and red dots in the left margin
+1. Locate the orange and red dots in the left margin.
+If the dots are not visible, select Tools > Beautify to make them appear.
-2. click on each dot to see the warning message
+2. Click on each dot to see the warning message
-3. read the warning message and use this information to correct the code
+3. Read the warning message and use this information to correct the code

 Note that many of the highlighted issues are about things like indentation, and consistency of style, as well as syntax.
 That is because linters take readable code very seriously, and so should you!
 You should aim to have no JSLint warnings when you write your JavaScript or other programming code.